EvelynGao233/Ruby-game/README.md

 # Reference:

-The first part is followed by the video provided by the Mario Visic:
+The first part is followed by the video provided by Mario Visic:

 https://www.youtube.com/watch?v=sWsD_r_DQ4c&t=1420s

-In this video, I lerned the basic of ruby2D and how to construct the user screen and the movement of the images and objects like stars.
+In this video, I learned the basics of ruby2D and how to construct the user screen, and the movement of the images and objects like stars.

 The image in the game are from: